Timelines and deadlines

 1. Upload your documents

 Here’s a list of what we need.
 It’s never too early to sign in to your account, check for alerts for outstanding documents and use the uploader tool in your Document Centre.
 Check out this short video for instructions on how to upload documents to your account.

 2. Give your employer a resignation letter

 You can apply for your pension before you resign.
-We won’t inform your employer of your resignation, unless you’re receiving long-term income protection benefits or currently on a leave.
+We won’t inform your employer of your resignation, unless you’re receiving long-term income protection benefits or currently on a leave or reduced workload.